L2 Entrance Requirement

 - an immersion experience

-The Department of Languages offers the following possible sequences of language courses:
+The Department of Global Languages and Cultures offers the following possible sequences of language courses:

 - Basic Proficiency